Freelancing and AI: Tools and Approaches You Actually Need to Learn

 - Work that does not match the client’s brand

-You cannot blame AI if you send a client something inaccurate, generic, or legally risky.
+As a freelancer, you are still responsible for the final work.
+You cannot blame AI if you send a client something inaccurate, generic, or risky.
 The client hired you, not your chatbot.

 - Trying to learn every AI tool at once